bearshares/docker-gentoo-bearsd/README.md

 The configuration of the Gentoo system inside the container is built with `-Os` compiler optimisation flag enabled, so that most of the support libraries are probably smaller and faster than the ones that the host system would use.
-Neither Boost nor steemd is optimised this way, however.
-I may amend this in the future, but for now, this container is fully working and has a side benefit that following the commands inside the Dockerfile you can also build `steemd` to run on a Gentoo server.
+Neither Boost nor bearsd is optimised this way, however.
+I may amend this in the future, but for now, this container is fully working and has a side benefit that following the commands inside the Dockerfile you can also build `bearsd` to run on a Gentoo server.

 ## Prerequisites